nbunner-personal/nigelbunner/pages/music.md

 permalink: /music.html
 ---

-I currently have 2 music project on the go.
+I currently have 2 music projects on the go.
 Sugardrum, which is vocals and acoustic guitar based and Jigsaw Goldrush which is more piano and electronica.

 ## Jigsaw Goldrush
-I currently have one album of piano music that has been used for meditation and hypno-birthing.
+So far I have the one album of piano music available that has been used for meditation and hypno-birthing.
 You can find more info at the [Jigsaw Goldrush website](https://www.jigsawgoldrush.com).

 ## Sugardrum
 I write storytelling songs and perform them on vocals and acoustic guitar under the name Sugardrum.
 I've been doing this for about 10 years or so and have released a number of EPs and an album.
 Here's some offical blurb from my press pack: